 Code Ref.
 Compliance and Implementation Compliance b.
 Sufficiency of information in Board packs and timely availability of the same Induction programmes for newly appointed Directors to acquaint them with their duties and responsibilities and Corporate Governance structure of the Group d.
 Effective participation of Executive and Non-Executive Directors, Directors are encouraged to seek additional information necessary to engage in discussion of agenda items and to request inclusion of matters of concern on the agenda f.
 Sufficient balance of power between Executive and Non-Executive Directors g.
-Views of directors are obtained and the minutes reflect the deliberations of the Board Board's control of the affairs of the company and its obligations to shareholders and stakeholders A.4 Availability of financial acumen Refer Principle A.4. in Corporate Governance Report. $\checkmark$ A.5 Board Balance A.5 Board Balance With the appointment of 2 new directors there are now 6 Independent, Non-Executive Directors on the Board, similar to the number of Executive Directors.
-A.5.1 Majority of Non- Executive Directors All six Non-Executive Directors are independent of any material business relationships. $\checkmark$ A.5.2 If only 3 NEDs, they should be independent Independent Directors are independent of management and free of business dealings that may be perceived to materially interfere with the exercise of their unfettered and independent judgement.
-The Chairman holds a meeting at least once a year with only the NEDs without the presence of the Executive Directors.
+Views of directors are obtained and the minutes reflect the deliberations of the Board h.
+Board's control of the affairs of the company and its obligations to shareholders and stakeholders A.4 Availability of financial acumen Refer Principle A.4. in Corporate Governance Report.
+A.5 Board Balance With the appointment of 2 new directors there are now 6 Independent, Non-Executive Directors on the Board, similar to the number of Executive Directors.
+A.5.1 Majority of Non- Executive Directors All six Non-Executive Directors are independent of any material business relationships. $\overline{\checkmark}$ A.5.2 If only 3 NEDs, they should be independent Independent Directors are independent of management and free ofImage: Second secon The Chairman holds a meeting at least once a year with only the NEDs without the presence of the Executive Directors.
 Directors' concerns regarding matters which are not resolved unanimously are recorded in the minutes.
-A.5.3 Independence of Directors Independent directors are free of any business or other relationship that could materially interfere with their unfettered or independent judgement A.5.4 Annual declaration by Directors The Board determines the independence of Directors on an annual basis based on annual declarations submitted by the Directors and other information based on the requirements of the Code as set out in A.5.5.
+A.5.3 Independence of Directors Independent directors are free of any business or other relationship that could materially interfere with their unfettered or independent judgement V A.5.4 Annual declaration by Directors The Board determines the independence of Directors on an annual basis based on annual declarations submitted by the Directors and other information based on the requirements of the Code as set out in A.5.5.
 A.5.5 Annual determination of independence The Company does not have any alternate Directors V A.5.7 & A.5.8 Senior Independent Directors Dr. H. Cabral PC has been appointed as Senior Independent Director as disclosed in A.1. in the Corporate Governance Report.
-The role has being expanded to 2 meetings per annum with NEDs and 1 meeting with Executive Directors on governance matters and communicating matters discussed to the Chairman.
+The role has beingbeen expanded to 2 meetings per annum with NEDs and 1 meeting with Executive Directors on governance matters and communicating matters discussed to the Chairman.
 The Report of the Senior Independent Director is available on page 316 of this Report.